miguelbiron/SBGLM/README.md

 ## Description

+The purpose of this package is mainly a way to store a lot of code that I have rotting in my laptop, which I think is relevant and useful.
+The models will follow the Bayesian tradition of the “spike-and-slab” prior for sparsity (Mitchell and Beauchamp 1988), so do not expect to see the so called “Bayesian Lasso” here because [it doesn’t work](https://andrewgelman.com/2017/11/02/king-must-die/).
+The idea is that, as time permits, I will be adding more models to the package.

+## Implemented models

+- Non-parametric Sparse Factor Analysis (Knowles and Ghahramani 2011).
-Check out [this blog entry](https://miguelbiron.github.io/) where I explain how this package works and also give a couple of examples.
+    - Check out [this blog entry](https://miguelbiron.github.io/2018/12/20/sbglm-sparse-bayes-generalized-linear-models/) where you can find more information on this model.

 ## TODO

+- NSFA
-- NSFA: use pre-allocated matrices instead of current naive solution of varying size dynamically.
+    - Use pre-allocated matrices instead of current naive solution of varying size dynamically.
 - Add more models.